Keele-HCDR-Network/CPRD-Aurum-Codelists/README.md

-# CPRD-Aurum-Stata-Code
+# CPRD-Aurum-Codelists
-Stata .do files for use with CPRD Aurum data
+Codelists for use with CPRD Aurum data